 UK — Homicides in England and Wales are not counted the same as in other countries.
 Their homicide numbers “exclude any cases which do not result in conviction, or where the person is not prosecuted on grounds of self defence or otherwise” (Report to Parliament).
 The problem isn’t just that it reduces the recorded homicide rate in England and Wales, but what would a similar reduction mean for the US.

-If taken literally, a simple comparison can be made.
+If taken literally, and there is significant evidence that in practice the actual adjustment is no where near this large, a simple comparison can be made.
 In 2012, the US murder rate was 4.7 per 100,000, a total of 14,827.
 Arrests amounted to only 7,133.
 Using only people who were arrested (not just convicted) would lower the US murder rate to 2.26 per 100,000.
 More information on the adjustment for England and Wales is available here and it suggests that while many homicides are excluded it isn’t as large as it would appear (in 1997, the downward adjustment would be about 12 percent).

 Many gun control advocates prefer to look at only firearm homicides, not total murders.
 The United States has neither the highest firearm homicide rates for all countries or for developed countries.
 Among OECD countries, Mexico has the highest firearms homicide rate, with a rate about 3 times higher than the US rate.

 By the way, despite Israel and Switzerland having very high gun possession rates, their firearm homicide rates are extremely low.
 In the data shown below, Switzerland had a firearms homicide rate of 0.77 per 100,000 people and Israel has a rate of just 0.09 per 100,000.